pizza-py/WHACKing/README.md

 ## 🌿 Core Features
 - **Grow your garden:** Save money, hit goals, and watch your world bloom.
 - **Habit tracking:** Automatically turns actions (like meeting a savings goal or skipping impulse buys) into growth points.
-- **Mood-linked spending:** Reflect your emotions in the environment — e.g. overspending triggers “wilting” visuals.
+- **Mood-linked spending:** Reflect your emotions in the environment, like overspending triggers “wilting” visuals.
-- **Plain English summaries:** “You saved £50 this week — that’s one new oak tree!”
+- **Plain English summaries:** “You saved £50 this week - that’s one new oak tree!”
 - **Community forest (optional):** Connect with friends and grow a shared ecosystem of healthy habits.

 ---